EATING DISORDER THERAPY WITH ELAINE

 I love to help teens recover so that when they leave for college they have the confidence to manage the transition.
-Eating disorder behaviors aren’t an option and they have a stronger sense of who they are and what they stand for.
+So that eating disorder behaviors aren’t an option and they have a stronger sense of who they are and what they stand for.

 With regards to education: I received my Masters of Social Work from Western Carolina University and my Bachelors from the University of Georgia.
 I went into social work because of its emphasis on systems and social justice.
 Whether it’s battling the injustice of cultural messages that allows an eating disorders to thrive, or the system you will create for yourself through treatment, I believe these are the key to healing.